pipes

 does this hard work for you, but you do need AWK to be installed on your computer.
 Linux and Mac users should already have AWK installed on their machines; however, Windows user will need to install Cygwin to gain access to AWK.
 Cygwin is free software that allows Windows users to use Unix tools.
 Cygwin should be installed in the default location (C:/cygwin/bin/gawk.exe or C:/cygwin64/bin/gawk.exe) in order for everything to work correctly.
 Note: there’s no need to do anything at the “Select Utilities” screen, AWK will be installed by default.

-The examples in this book use a variety of R packages for accessing eBird data, working with spatial data, data processing and manipulation, and model training.
-To install all the packages necessary to work through this book, run the following code:
+The examples in this guide use a variety of R packages for accessing eBird data, working with spatial data, data processing and manipulation, and model training.
+To install all the packages necessary to work through this guide, run the following code:

 if (!requireNamespace("remotes", quietly = TRUE)) {